- What we collect

 - Serving Our Country: A History of Aboriginal and Torres Strait Islander People in the Defence of Australia

 The Serving Our Country project documents the historical contributions of Aboriginal and Torres Strait Islander people in the Australia defence and auxiliary services from the Boer War to 2000.
 Throughout 2014 and 2015, Serving our Country conducted community Yarn Ups, recorded oral and video histories, researched archival papers and other sources to create a more inclusive understanding of Australia's defence history.

 - Department of Aboriginal Affairs Western Australia - They Served with Honour

 The Department of Aboriginal Affairs, Western Australia has produced an online publication (downloadable as a PDF file) to honour the contribution of the thirteen Western Australian Aboriginal servicemen who served at Gallipoli: James Dickerson, Lawrence Farmer, Lewis Farmer, Charles Hutchins, William John Jackson, Fred Lockyer, Randell Mason, William Mason, Arthur McCallum, James Melbourne, Gordon Charles Naley, Frederick Leslie Sayers and Claude Shaw.

 In the Library

-The Library's collecting strength lies for information about Aboriginal and Torres Strait Islander involvement in various war efforts is in it's print collection.
+The Library has a strong print collection relating to Aboriginal and Torres Strait Islander involvement in various war efforts.
 Published books and histories often contain specific information about individual servicemen, or Aboriginal and Torres Strait Islander people from a specific town, community or mission who engaged in military service.

 The following texts have been selected to provide an overview of the types of published works in the Library's collection and of the information they generally contain: